core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

       6D79686F73742E6578616D706C652E636F6D
 ~~~~

-## The 'container' and other collections {#container}
+## The 'container' and other nodes from the data tree {#container}

-Collections such as containers, list instances, notification contents, rpc inputs, rpc outputs, action inputs and action outputs MUST be encoded using a CBOR map data item (major type 5).
+Containers, list instances, notification contents, rpc inputs, rpc outputs, action inputs and action outputs MUST be encoded using a CBOR map data item (major type 5).
 A map is comprised of pairs of data items, with each data item consisting of a key and a value.
 Each key within the CBOR map is set to a schema node identifier, each value is set to the value of this schema node instance according to the instance datatype.

-This specification supports two type of CBOR keys; SID as defined in {{sid}} and names as defined in {{name}}.
+This specification supports two types of CBOR keys; SID as defined in {{sid}} and names as defined in {{name}}.

 The following examples shows the encoding of a 'system-state' container instance using SIDs or names.